TehShrike/cyoa-app/readme.md

 # Shrike's CYOA framework

+## Why not Twine?

+Twine works hard and gives you a giant flopping abstraction so that you won't have to write any code.

-Twine does a lot of work to give you that no-code experience, but by the time you're building anything meaningful, you're trying to figure out how to add custom JavaScript and do fancy styling stuff, right?
+But by the time your project gets interesting, you need to figure out how to add some code, and Twine just gallumphs around in your way.

+This isn't a no-code CYOA framework, this is an "easy code" CYOA framework.

-This CYOA framework gets out of your way and just gives you the basics you need to get started.
-It's not no-code, but it's meant to be learnable the same way everyone learned JS and HTML back in the day: by copying and pasting simple patterns until you internalize how they work.
+It's meant to be learned the same way everyone learned JS and HTML back in the day: by copying and pasting simple patterns from someone else's site until you internalized how stuff worked.

 ## What does the framework give you